sanmai/pipeline/README.md

 Contributions to documentation and test cases are welcome.

-I am very reluctant to change the API.
-It should stay as simple as it is.
-Do not expect PRs with utility functions to get accepted.
+API is expected to stay as simple as it is.
+Do not expect a PR with utility functions to get accepted.

 # About collection pipelines in general